Working on cruise ships: 10 Aspects crew members dislike

 The first and most commonly acknowledged challenge of working on cruise ships is the demanding workload and extended hours crew members endure.
 Many crew members find themselves working up to 12-hour shifts, seven days a week.

-The absence of overtime pay, despite the excessive hours, adds to the frustration.
+Furthermore, the absence of overtime pay, despite the excessive hours, adds to the frustration.
 This demanding schedule is partly attributed to the unique nature of cruise ship employment, where crew members often sign up as contract workers rather than direct employees of the cruise line.

 The repetitive boat drills